-These 10 tips are helpful for women of all ages who are looking to have a healthy pregnancy and feel strong, sexy and vibrant, before, during, and after pregnancy.
+These 10 tips are helpful for women who want a healthy pregnancy.

 1. Eat Nutrient-Rich Foods

 Pregnant women need healthy foods, therefore, ensure mom is receiving adequate carbs, protein, and fats.

 2. Avoid Toxins